mauriciopoppe/SubtitleInsights/conductor/product.md

 3. The Chrome Translation API processes translations (up to 10 segments in advance).
 4. The Chrome Prompt API generates grammar explanations for upcoming segments (up to 2 in advance).
 5. An overlay and sidebar cards display the dual-translation and grammar summaries.
-6. (Optional) User uploads a structured Markdown file to upgrade the experience to expert-curated content.
+6. (Optional) User uploads a standard .srt file to use custom subtitles.